paulross/pprune-calc/A340-SBKP/README.md

 </center>

 Combining these gives 10 intersections (any two out of five).
-The average of these intesections does not take into account the uncertainty of the positions of each transit object (actually the *relative position* of each transit object).
+The average of these intersections does not take into account the uncertainty of the positions of each transit object (actually the *relative position* of each transit object).
 So, somewhat conservatively, an accuracy of ±25m is assumed.

+The assumption in this case is that the observer is stationary which looks highly likely.

+**NOTE:** If the observer is moving then the transits could still be used.
+It means correcting for estimated observer speed and direction and adjusting the transits accordingly so that they intersect the assumed observers path.
+Clearly this is more accurate if the observer's speed and direction are constant.

+**Conclusion:** The observer's position from full transits is at x=3434 ±6m y=-775 ±9m

+### Aircraft Position from Full Transits

 As well as establishing the observer, full transits can be used to accurately determine the aircraft's position on the runway to ±25m: